ADDALemos/webpage/my_website/content/home/about.md

 Alexandre Lemos is a PhD student at IST, currently working on Re-solving Hard Computational Problems.
 At this moment the major focuses is on re-solving the university timetabling problem.

-I am currently teaching the practical classes of [Object Oriented Programming](https://fenix.tecnico.ulisboa.pt/disciplinas/PO6517957/2018-2019/1-semestre) at the Department of Computer Science and Engineering of IST.
+He is currently teaching the practical classes of [Object Oriented Programming](https://fenix.tecnico.ulisboa.pt/disciplinas/PO6517957/2018-2019/1-semestre) at the Department of Computer Science and Engineering of IST.

 For his master thesis, Alexandre worked on Repairing Biological Networks using ASP and SAT based tools.